 The integrals appearing above are elementary.
 Expanding the above loop integrals in a power series around $\zeta=1$, the beta functions turn out to be:

-One striking feature of this result \eqref{beta_m} is that at the Gaussian fixed point ($m^2 = 0 = \lambda$), both mass and the coupling are relevant at tree level.
-This is in contrast to the Lorentzian counterpart, where the coupling is marginal at tree level and becomes marginally irrelevant as quantum effects are included.
+One striking feature of this result \eqref{beta_m} is that at the Gaussian fixed point ($m^2 = 0 = \lambda$), both mass and the coupling are relevant at tree-level.
+This is in contrast to the Lorentzian counterpart, where the coupling is marginal at tree-level and becomes marginally irrelevant as quantum effects are included.
 We will explore more about the flows and fixed points in the later section.

-As per the Carrollian RG program described above, we consider flows only in higher energy to lower energies and leave apart spatial scales.
+As per the Carrollian RG program described above, we consider flows only from higher energy to lower energies, and do not consider any coarse graining along the spatial dimensions.
 Hence, the spatial lattice parameter $a$ will be kept fixed while analyzing \eqref{beta_m}.
-Clearly, apart from the Gaussian fixed point, $m^2 = 0, \lambda =0$ an additional non-trivial fixed point is there: Since $a$ is independent of $\Omega$, we can choose it so that that $\lambda_{\star}$ is small and this fixed point is perturbatively accessible.
-In order to understand the flow of mass and the coupling constant near this fixed point, we perform a linearized variation of the beta functions \eqref{beta_m} around this point: to arrive at:
+Clearly, apart from the Gaussian fixed point, $m^2 = 0, \lambda =0$ an additional nontrivial fixed point is there

+Since $a$ is independent of $\Omega$, we can choose it so that that $\lambda_{\star}$ is small and this fixed point is perturbatively accessible.
+To understand the flow of mass and the coupling constant near this fixed point, we perform a linearized variation of the beta functions \eqref{beta_m} around this point to arrive at

 The eigenvalues of the above matrix are $1 \pm \sqrt{10}$.
 Hence one of the directions is marginally relevant and the other is marginally irrelevant and the fixed point is not stable.